 An effective school safety and security program addresses both physical and online threats.
 Since January of 2016, there have been over 700 cyber incidents reported about K-12 public schools and districts in the United States.
 In the UK, over four-fifths of schools have experienced at least one cybersecurity incident.

-10% of mobile devices break or go missing in the first year of a deployment, and 41% of data breaches are due to lost and stolen mobile devices.
+10% of mobile devices break or go missing in the first year of deployment, and 41% of data breaches are due to lost and stolen mobile devices.
 One critical way to secure your devices from physical attacks is to keep them out of the wrong hands in the first place.
-Implementing durable, secure charging stations will protect devices when not in use, providing significant savings on replacement hardware while avoiding costs incurred from compromised data.
+Implementing durable, secure charging stations will offer theft protection and safeguard devices when not in use, providing significant savings on replacement hardware while avoiding costs incurred from compromised data.
 Ultra-secure locking systems protect mobile devices from theft, breakage and loss, giving educators peace of mind that their devices are always safe and sound.

 Find out how LocknCharge’s durable, secure and transportable Carrier Carts protects the technology investment for one California district, ensuring that students can benefit from the mobile devices for years to come.